MicrosoftDocs/ATADocs/ATPDocs/deploy/deploy-defender-identity.md

 ## Post-deployment configuration

-The following procedures can be done at any point in the deployment process:
+The following procedures help you complete the deployment process:

-1. **Configure Windows event collection**.
+- **Configure Windows event collection**.
 For more information, see [Event collection with Microsoft Defender for Identity](event-collection-overview.md) and [Configure audit policies for Windows event logs](configure-windows-event-collection.md).

-1. [**Enable and configure unified role-based access control (RBAC)**](role-groups.md) for Defender for Identity.
+- [**Enable and configure unified role-based access control (RBAC)**](role-groups.md) for Defender for Identity.

-1. [**Configure a Directory Service account (DSA) for use with Defender for Identity**](directory-service-accounts.md).
+- [**Configure a Directory Service account (DSA) for use with Defender for Identity**](directory-service-accounts.md).
 While a DSA is optional in some scenarios, we recommend that you configure a DSA for Defender for Identity for full security coverage.

-1. [**Configure remote calls to SAM**](remote-calls-sam.md) as needed.
+- [**Configure remote calls to SAM**](remote-calls-sam.md) as needed.
 While this step is optional, we recommend that you configure remote calls to SAM-R for lateral movement path detection with Defender for Identity.

 > [!IMPORTANT]
 > Installing a Defender for Identity sensor on an AD FS / AD CS server requires extra steps.
 For more information, see [Configuring sensors for AD FS and AD CS](active-directory-federation-services.md).